uqlibrary/uqlibrary-reusable-components/applications/omeka/readme.md

 * any styling on a child element rewrites the '>' to \3E
 * doubtless more

 This means the Omeka homepage cannot have a great deal of styling - I think I've wrung everything out of it that can be done.
+(See below for backup of css).

 The [load.js](//assets.library.uq.edu.au/reusable-components/omeka/load.js) file: